Loic

 dietry supplement.

-The problem of who pays to test a novel medical product, developed
+The problem of who pays to test a novel medical product,

-kinds of medical treatment, a constant war is being waged.
-Trade
+boundaries of different kinds of medical treatment, a constant

-and practice with non-pharmaceutical treatments are constantly
+war is being waged.
+Trade and practice with non-pharmaceutical

-attacked by big companies.
-The most common aggressors in this war
+treatments are constantly attacked by big companies.
+The most

-of attrition are the pharmaceutical companies.
-With close allies
+pharmaceutical companies.
+With close allies in the regulatory

-in the regulatory agencies, university research departments,
+agencies, university research departments, hospital Trusts and

-hospital Trusts and the media, a strategy of attrition whittles
+the media, a strategy of attrition whittles away at the number

-away at the number of herbs which are legally available and
+of herbs which are legally available and constantly attempts to

 The highly capitalised pharmaceutical companies can afford to